John Lewis (pianist): Modern Jazz Quartet

 The MJQ disbanded in 1974 because Jackson felt that the band was not getting enough money for the level of prestige the quartet had in the music scene.
 During this break, Lewis taught at the City College of New York and at Harvard University.
 Lewis was also able to travel to Japan, where CBS commissioned his first solo piano album.
 While in Japan, Lewis also collaborated with Hank Jones and Marian McPartland, with whom he performed piano recitals on various occasions.

 In 1981, the Modern Jazz Quartet re-formed for a tour of Japan and the United States, although the group did not plan on performing regularly together again.
 Since the MJQ was no longer his primary career, Lewis had time to form and play in a sextet called the John Lewis Group.
 A few years later, in 1985, Lewis collaborated with Gary Giddins and Roberta Swann to form the American Jazz Orchestra.
 Additionally, he continued to teach jazz piano to aspiring jazz students, which he had done throughout his career.
 His teaching style involved making sure the student was fluent in "three basic forms: the blues, a ballad, and a piece that moves".
 He continued teaching late into his life.

 In 1989, Lewis was awarded an Honorary Doctorate from Berklee College of Music.
 He was recognized for his impact on jazz and his amazing career.

 In the 1990s, Lewis partook of various musical ventures, including participating in the Re-birth of the Cool sessions with Gerry Mulligan in 1992, and "The Birth of the Third Stream" with Gunther Schuller, Charles Mingus and George Russell, and recorded his final albums with Atlantic Records, Evolution and Evolution II, in 1999 and 2000 respectively.
 He also continued playing sporadically with the MJQ until 1997, when the group permanently disbanded.
+Lewis performed a final concert at Lincoln Center in New York City in January 2001.

+Death and personal life

-Lewis performed a final concert at Lincoln Center in New York and played a repertoire that represented his full musical ability—from solo piano to big-band and everything in between.
-He died in New York City on March 29, 2001, at the age of 80, after a long battle with prostate cancer.
-He was survived by his wife of 39 years, harpsichordist Mirjana (née Vrbanić; 1936–2010), a son and daughter, and three grandchildren.
+Lewis died in New York City on March 29, 2001, as a result of prostate cancer.
+He had been married for 39 years to harpsichordist and pianist Mirjana (née Vrbanić; 1936–2010), with whom he had a son and a daughter.